frantisekfarka/ac21007_lab/lab03/README.md

 Lab 2: Haskell
 ======================================

 These lab exercises are provided as a cabal package.
-All the neccessary commands have been introduced in previous labs, please reffer to these.
+All the necessary commands have been introduced in previous labs, please refer to these.

 Please either use a Linux machine in the Lab 2 or the Haskell Platform you have installed on your machine.
 Yet again, as the versions of GHC and cabal vary